jknapka/mvca/src/tg/unter/README.txt

 ) Allow coordinators manage volunteers.

 Story (NOT STARTED):
+	- A volunteer registers themself via the "Add volunteer" page.
+    - They are NOT treated as a regular volunteer until a coordinator approves them.
+This means:
+      - They do not receive event alerts.
+      - They cannot see the list of active events.
+      - They cannot see any other users' information.
+      - They CAN see and edit their own information, including available time periods.

+Story (DONE):
 	- A new person (Vespa) comes to Carla's site to volunteer.
     - Carla takes their information and uses the "add volunteer" page to add Vespa to the volunteer DB.